- Recent Quakes

 6 units (3-0-3); first, second, third terms.
 Reading courses are offered to teach students to read critically the work of others and to broaden their knowledge about specific topics.
 Each student will be required to write a short summary of each paper that summarizes the main goals of the paper, to give an assessment of how well the author achieved those goals, and to point out related issues not discussed in the paper.
 Each student will be expected to lead the discussion on one or more papers.
 The leader will summarize the discussion on the paper(s) in writing.
 A list of topics offered each year will be posted on the Web.
 Individual terms may be taken for credit multiple times without regard to sequence.
 Instructor: Staff.

+9 units (3-0-6); third term.
 The course will be a combination of lectures and presentations/discussions led by students.
 The lectures will cover basics of the mechanics of rocks.
 Several homework sets will be assigned.
 The presentations/discussions will focus on related research of current interest, with assigned reading to the entire class.
 For the presentations, the students will study a subtopic in depth (by reading several related papers), present it in class, and write a final report on the subject.
 The grade will be assigned as follows: 30% homework sets, 30% presentation, 30% final report, 10% classroom participation.
 Not offered 2016-2017.
 Instructor: Lapusta.

 12 units (3-3-6); third term.
 Prerequisites: Ge 112 and Ge 106 or equivalent.
 Introduction to techniques for identifying and quantifying active tectonic processes.
 Geomorphology, stratigraphy, structural geology, and geodesy applied to the study of active faults and folds in a variety of tectonic settings.
 Relation of seismicity and geodetic measurements to geologic structure and active tectonics processes.
 Review of case studies of selected earthquakes.
-Given in alternate years; offered 2016-17.
+Offered in alternate years; not offered 2016-17.
 Instructor: Avouac.

 1 unit; first, second, third terms.
 Presentation of current research in geophysics by students, staff, and visitors.
 Graded pass/fail.
 Instructor: Helmberger.